 Almost everyone has painted something before.
 We all know how to dip a brush or roller in a bucket and spread it across a wall.
 So, when most people see a bucket of roof coating they think of paint.
-Unfortunately, people think they can just splash some coating on the roof and the job is done.
-This just isn’t the case.
+Unfortunately, people think they can splash some coating on the roof, and the job is complete.
+This isn’t the case.
 Silicone coatings require vigorous surface preparation before they can be applied.
 This cleaning process includes power washing and intense scrubbing to ensure all types of debris have been removed.
 If the cleaning process is not conducted in a thorough enough manner, remaining debris will become stuck in between the roof and coating, which keeps the coating from properly adhering to the roof.

 In addition to cleaning, there are other vital steps the making sure a roof is fully prepped for a coating installation.
 It is vital to address all flashing locations, seams, and penetrations of a roof with special flashing grade coating.
 If these details are skipped, the roof will fail prematurely almost all of the time.
 Also, some applicators are unaware that EPDM seams gradually fall apart, thus, they do not use fabric over these areas, which allows the coating to break and fail.
 These types of details are crucial to a successful coating that will honor warranties and leave customers happy for years to come.
 Lastly, even steps like mixing the product thoroughly will be skipped, which causes the coating to fail prematurely.